yunhan-zhao/ARC/README.md

 #### 3 Train Initial Attention Module A
 Train an initial attention module A from scratch with descending $\tau$ values.
 #### 4 Train Inpainting Module I (pretrain I)
-Train the inpainting module I with A (from step 3) and I (from step 2).
+Train the inpainting module I with T (from step 2) and A (from step 3).
 This leads to a good initalization to I.
 #### 5 Jointly Train Depth Predictor D and Attention Module A (pretrain A, D)
 Further jointly train depth predictor D and attention module A together with D (from step 1), T (from step 2), A (from step 3) and I (from step 4).
 The A and D learned from this step is the good initialization before finetuning the whole system together with depth loss.
 In step 5 and later step 6, we train for relatively less epochs, i.e.,  `total_epoch_num = 150`.
 #### 6 Finetune the Whole System with Depth Loss (Modular Coordinate Descent)
-This step corresponds to the modular coordinate descent shown in our paper.
+Lastly, we finetune the whole system with depth loss terms using D (from step 5), T (from step 2), A (from step 5) and I (from step 4).
 The experimental results on NYUv2 dataset we reported in the paper are the evaluation results from this step (one step finetuning).

 ## Evaluations
 Evaluate the final results